 Key Differences Between Leveraged vs Unleveraged

 As we already know, both Leveraged vs Unleveraged are the key components that differ in nature.
-Let us discuss some key difference between Leveraged vs Unleveraged.
+Let us discuss some key differences :

-- Leveraged portfolio supports the company to increase its overall capital and even provides the company to take advantage of an opportunity with available money from the borrowed funds.
-However, Unleveraged portfolio means the company is only using capital invested by the investors during the company formation or when investors infuse more funds in the company or purchasing the stocks of the company, this limits the capital and availability of the money for any opportunity investment.
+- The leveraged portfolio supports the company in increasing its overall capital and even allows it to take advantage of an opportunity with available money from borrowed funds.
+However, an Unleveraged portfolio means the company only uses capital invested by the investors during the company formation or when investors infuse more funds in the company or purchase the company’s stocks.
+This limits the capital and availability of money for any opportunity investment.

-- In the case of Leveraged, there is a legal obligation on the company to repay to the lenders.
-Lenders may be the Banks which have provided Term Loan or debentures or the preference shareholders.
-The company is liable to pay to them even in case of loss.
-Whereas, there is no legal obligation on the company in case of an Unleveraged portfolio to repay the equity shareholders.
-It completely depends on the company whether they want to pay out the dividend to the equity shareholders.
+- In the case of Leveraged, the company has a legal obligation to repay the lenders.
+Lenders may be the Banks that have provided a Term Loan or debentures or the preferred shareholders.
+The company is liable to pay them even in case of loss.
+At the same time, the company has no legal obligation in the case of an Unleveraged portfolio to repay the equity shareholders.
+It completely depends on whether the company wants to pay dividends to the equity shareholders.

-- The leveraged portfolio provides tax shield to the company, as the tax to be paid is calculated after paying the interest for the Term loans, debentures or Bonds, which reduces the amount of tax to be paid.
-Whereas there is no such benefit available for the company’s having Unleveraged portfolio.
+- The leveraged portfolio provides a tax shield to the company, as the tax to be paid is calculated after paying the interest for the Term loans, debentures, or Bonds, which reduces the amount of tax to be paid.
+At the same time, no such benefit is available for the company’s Unleveraged portfolio.

 - The leveraged portfolio provides the lenders the benefit of claim on assets first in case of insolvency.
-The lenders will be paid the borrowed amount first if the company announce them as bankrupt.
-The company has to settle down the borrowed amount, even if they have sold off their assets.
-In case of the company having an Unleveraged portfolio, equity shareholders have also claimed, but on residual. i.e. Claim on the residual after paying all debts and obligation.
-In the case of Insolvency, the company has to pay the equity shareholders after settling all the obligation.
+The lenders will be paid the borrowed amount first if the company announces them as bankrupt.
+The company has to settle the borrowed amount, even if they have sold off their assets.
+In the case of the company having an Unleveraged portfolio, equity shareholders have also claimed, but on residual. i.e. Claim on the residual after paying all debts and obligations.
+In the case of Insolvency, the company has to pay the equity shareholders after settling all the obligations.

-- A leveraged portfolio can be a combination of equity with Fixed cost funds.
-The fixed cost funds can be Term Loan, Debentures, Bonds or Preference shareholders.
-Whereas Unleveraged portfolio is only constituting equity.
-The equity can be the capital invested by the investors during the company formation or else someone purchases the stocks of the company.
+- A leveraged portfolio can be a combination of equity with Fixed-cost funds.
+The fixed cost funds can be Term Loan, Debentures, Bonds, or Preference shareholders.
+At the same time, an Unleveraged portfolio is only constituting equity.
+The equity can be the capital invested by the investors during the company formation, or someone else purchasing the company’s stocks.